 - When the tumor is aggressive and fast growing.

 Schedule a Mohs skin cancer surgery consultation

-Dr. Sheila Farhang is a board-certifieddermatologist in Tucson, Arizona.
-She is fellowship trained in the highly specialized Mohs micrographic surgical procedure cutaneous oncology and reconstruction —-(FIX)has the experience and skills, and state-of-the-art technology to provide the best dermatology care available.
-If you’re searching for the best dermatologist to diagnose and treat skin cancer, schedule a consultation today.
+Dr. Sheila Farhang is a board – certified dermatologist in Tucson, Arizona.
+She is fellowship trained in the highly specialized Mohs micrographic surgical procedure, cutaneous oncology and reconstruction.
+She has the experience and skills, and state-of-the-art technology to provide the best dermatology care available.
+If you’re searching for the best dermatologist to diagnose and treat skin cancer, schedule a consultation.

 Dr. Sheila Farhang is one of only a few Mohs micrographic surgeons in the Tucson area, and the only one who is also a cosmetic surgeon.
 Contact our practice Avant Dermatology and Aesthetics in Tucson, Arizona today.